-The Fund's objectives in managing the redeemable units are to ensure a stable base to maximize returns to all investors, and to manage liquidity risk arising from redeemable units is discussed in Note 4(c).
+The Fund's objectives in managing the redeemable units are to ensure a stable base to maximize returns to all investors, and to manage liquidity risk arising from redemptions.
+The Fund's management of the liquidity risk arising from redeemable units is discussed in Note 4(c).